austriapro/ebinterface-mappings/README.md

 ##Code style

 For this project the Google code style is used.
 Please [download the code style file](https://code.google.com/p/google-styleguide/source/browse/trunk/intellij-java-google-style.xml) and set it in your IDE, before you commit to the repository.

+:green_heart: Pull requests are greatly appreciated and welcomed.